mumudevx/mumudevx/README.md

 # Hey there! 🤘🏻
 <div>
   <p>I'm Muhsin, known as mumudevx online.
 I've spent 7 years honing my full-stack skills, but my true passion lies in entrepreneurship.
 I love using technology to solve problems and create value.
-I'm a language-agnostic developer always eager to learn, and I balance my coding time with creative pursuits like playing guitar, photography, drawing, and staying active.</p>
+I'm a language-agnostic developer always eager to learn.</p>
 </div>

 &nbsp;